thompsonsed/pycoalescence/docs/necsim/file_necsim_Metacommunity.cpp.rst

 --------------------

 Samuel Thompson
-BSD-3 Licence.
+MIT Licence.
 For use with completed simulations from NECSim, using the SpeciationCounter program.
 Individuals will be drawn from the metacommunity for each speciation event, instead of creating a new species each time.
 Contact: samuel.thompson14@imperial.ac.uk or thompsonsed@gmail.com